 Dr. Phillips has a wide variety of experience in Orthopaedic physical therapy, treating address musculo-skeletal conditions.
 She has extensive experience treating lower back and neck pain, and a certification from the Hospital for Special Surgery in treating the hip.

 Dr. Phillips has co-authored a study on low back pain published in the Journal of Manual and Manipulative Therapy.

 Amy is devoted to achieving optimal results through the use of manual techniques, evidence-based exercises, and thoroughly understanding the needs of the whole patient rather than as a diagnosis in isolation.
 Amy generates a high degree of loyalty from her patients who appreciate and seek-out her evidence-based but compassionate approach to physical therapy.

-Radhika’s passion for Pilates-based rehabilitation developed after incorporating it into her daily life during recovery from a severe back injury.
-Her experience and results from her own Pilates-centric rehabilitation were so transformative that she has since dedicated herself to sharing the same experience with her patients and clients.
+On a personal note, Radhika’s passion for Pilates-based rehabilitation developed after she incorporated it into her daily life to help her recover from a severe back injury.
+The results from her own Pilates-centric rehabilitation were so transformative, she has dedicated herself to sharing the same experience with her patients and clients.